lxx-holmes/lxx-holmes/README.md

 🔭 I’m working on a dissertation on NLP.

 ⚡ Fun fact: I hold membership of both HKICPA and CICPA.
 I am a CFA Charter Holder.
-I have worked in Big 4 accounting firm and an international financial institute.
+I have worked in one of the Big 4 accounting firms and an international financial institution.

 💬 I am keen to explore how technology will change the finance industry.